arevindh/pihole-speedtest/README.md

 ![Speedtest Settings](https://raw.githubusercontent.com/arevindh/AdminLTE/master/img/st-pref.png)

-## Installing
+### Installing

-The Mod Script applies our changes to your Pi-hole installation, installing the necessary dependencies and setting up the web interface.
-It also allows you to update Pi-hole or to uninstall the Mod and revert to the original state.
+The Mod Script is our installation manager; it automates the process of applying our patches.
+It supports Debian, Fedora, and derivatives with and without `systemd`.
+Docker, too!
+You can use it to quickly try out the Mod and uninstall it if you don't like it.
+For information about running Pi-hole in Docker, including a Compose example, please refer to the official [repo](https://github.com/pi-hole/docker-pi-hole/) and [docs](https://docs.pi-hole.net/).
+Post-install instructions are [below](https://github.com/arevindh/pihole-speedtest?tab=readme-ov-file#post-install).

-### Via the Shell
+#### Via the Shell

 You can just pipe to bash:

     curl -sSL https://github.com/arevindh/pihole-speedtest/raw/master/mod | sudo bash

-### With Docker
+#### With Docker

-The above goes for Docker, too!
+The above goes for Docker as well.
 We use the Dockerfile in this repo to build an image with the Mod Script already applied.
 Simply change the image you're using to ours and proceed as usual.
 It's a drop-in replacement.

     ghcr.io/arevindh/pihole-speedtest:latest